bigtreetech/docs/docs/Panda_Knomi_3D.md

     <img src=img/PandaKnomi3D/en/wifi.jpg width="300"/>

-* Wait for the connection to complete.
-Once connected, a pop-up window will appear.
-Click **Bind Printer** to proceed to the **Printer** screen and bind the printer.
+* Wait for the connection to be established.
+Once successful, a pop-up window will appear.
+Click **Bind Printer** to proceed to the **Printer** screen and complete the binding process.

     <img src=img/PandaKnomi3D/en/goto_printer.jpg width="300"/>